transparencyint/CGIP/documentation/hosting-deployment.md

 It should be pretty self-explanatory with the given comments, you just need to change the paths and usernames according to your setup.
 After you have created the file, make sure that it is executable.

-This script will be executed everytime there is something new pushed to this repository.
+This script will be executed every time there is something new pushed to this repository.

 Now let's do the magic push-deploy.
 Navigate to your local repository and create a new remote that points to the bare repo we just created: `git remote add deploy ssh://username@server.url/home/username/cgip.git`.
 Now there's a remote called `deploy`.
 When we now push the master to this repository git should execute the `post-receive` script on the Uberspace.